Pickleball on Florida's Historic Coast

 Now more than ever, as people are looking for ways to maintain their health and socialize more outdoors, pickleball provides a fast and friendly way to do that.
 Players can meet up at the courts located at Ron Parker Park in St. Augustine Beach.

 Or, Treaty Park in St. Augustine has eight pickleball courts you can reserve online.
-And coming soon, The Yards in Ponte Vedra Beach, the area’s newest outdoor sports and social venue, is constructing its new facility, the Pickle Garden, with 12 pickleball courts, complete with LED lighting to keep the party going after sundown.
+And coming soon, The Yards in Ponte Vedra Beach, the area’s newest outdoor sports and social venue, the Pickle Garden, with 12 pickleball courts, complete with LED lighting to keep the party going after sundown.

 So, whether it’s for recreation or the friendly competition of tournaments, if you enjoy being outdoors, getting some exercise and the camaraderie of fellow players, pickleball might be just the sport for you.